LibraryCarpentry/librarycarpentry.github.io/_posts/2019/01/2019-01-22-carpentries-in-the-classroom.md

 title: "The Carpentries in the Classroom"
 teaser: "Reflections on Holding a Carpentries-Inspired Workshop in my Library and Information Science (LIS) Class"
 date: 2019-01-22
-tags: ["Library Carpentry", “Carpentries-inspired”, "Graduate Students", “Library and Information Science Curriculum”]
+tags: ["Library Carpentry", "Carpentries-inspired", "Graduate Students", "Library and Information Science Curriculum"]
 category: ["blog"]
 ---